raymondEhlers/mammoth/README.md

 ### Manually configure CMake

 Here, we'll configure VSCode to pick up some package info (e.g., the `pybind11` headers used for accessing c++ functionality in python), which will make development easier.
-It takes a bit of work and isn't especially robust, but isn't terrible.
+We'll also configure it to play nicely with `scikit-build-core`.
+It takes a bit of work and is a bit fragile, but isn't terrible.
 To set this up, you will need to add these values to your `.vscode/settings.json`:

 ```json
 "cmake.sourceDirectory": "${workspaceFolder}/mammoth-cpp",